-Using the industrial robot for any other or additional purpose is considered impermissible misuse.
-The manufacturer cannot be held liable for any damage resulting from such use.
+Any use or application deviating from the intended use is deemed to be misuse and is not allowed.
+The manufacturer is not liable for any damage resulting from such misuse.
 The risk lies entirely with the user.

-Operating the industrial robot and its options within the limits of its intended use also involves observance of the operating and assembly instructions for the individual components, with particular reference to the maintenance specifications.
+Operation of the industrial robot in accordance with its intended use also requires compliance with the operating and assembly instructions for the individual components, with particular reference to the maintenance specifications.

+Misuse

-Misuse Any use or application deviating from the intended use is deemed to be impermissible misuse.
+Any use or application deviating from the intended use is deemed to be misuse and is not allowed.
 This includes e.g.:

 - Transportation of persons and animals

 - Use as a climbing aid

-- Operation outside the permissible operating parameters
+- Operation outside the specified operating parameters

 - Use in potentially explosive environments

 - Operation without additional safeguards

 - Outdoor operation

 - Underground operation